WaterIsNecessary/Calculator/README.md

 # Calculator

 A web based calculator.
-This calculator will have implementations of the basic operations of addition, subtraction, multiplication and division.
+This calculator will carry out the basic operations of addition, subtraction, multiplication and division.

-Functionality of these operands will extend to be carried out on two individual numbers.
+The calculator will carry out said operations on two numbers at a time.
+Due to this the calculator at present will not support BODMAS.

-Both operands and functionality will be improved upon on after first implementations.
+Both operands and functionality will be extended upon after first implementations.